5 Tips To Get Preapproved For a VA Loan

 Your debt-to-income ratio (DTI) compares your gross monthly income against debt payments.
 The Department of Veterans Affairs doesn’t set a specific income threshold for potential loan borrowers.
 Instead, the VA and lenders assess your ability to afford a home by evaluating your DTI ratio.

 If your DTI ratio is too high, you may not qualify for the loan.
-If it's high due to a lot of VA debt or unsecured debt, start paying it down as soon as possible.
+If it's high due to a lot of unsecured or veteran debt, start paying it down as soon as possible.
 Lowering your debt will reduce your DTI, improving your chances of qualification and possibly expanding the price range for which you can qualify.

 3. Check Your Eligibility